 * Parent Meetings

-* Somali Family Involvement Day
+* Field Day

-• Notify all families of how to get involved in the events listed on this plan, how to access school staff, and how they can volunteer, through:
+Notify all families of how to get involved in the events listed on this plan, how to access school staff, and how they can volunteer, through:

 * Updates to school calendar on our website